 The Infiniti SUV that was the source of more than a little financial tension in our relationship provided a comfortable ride in the ridiculous holiday traffic as well as a satellite radio for entertainment in the unlikely event the constant conversation waned.
 It was like that for us from word one, a stream of comfortable consciousness interrupted only by the brief interludes of silence that our divergent personalities were destined to bring but our instinctive love for each other had always been enough to get the conversation started again.

 We entered the enormous city in the distance via the Lincoln Tunnel.
-I was always surprised at how long it seemed to take in order to get through the dim tube of concrete and tile burrowed under.
+I was always surprised at how long it took to get through that dim tube of concrete and tile burrowed under Hudson River.
 We arrived in Manhattan on the westside near midtown and made our way across the waist of the island to the reasonably-priced garage we had scoped out online ahead of time on the eastside near the hotel.
 The forty dollars a night we paid for the stay still gives me a pathological aversion to paying for parking.
 Megan’s friend Justine and fiancé Paul arrived the day before, so we dropped off our stuff at the Doubletree front desk before wandering to a pizza shop near Macy’s to meet them.

 We both walk with long, fast strides that ate up the sidewalk at a rapid clip.
 Back in Washington DC we would be passing more people than not, but here we simply kept pace with the mass of city dwellers moving at the same quick speed.
 It became the first of many long walks in what would become our favorite American city to visit.
 Our longest hike started in Harlem on W. 122nd Street and ended at the same Doubletree hotel on E. 57th that we were staying at for the first time this holiday weekend.
 On both occasions, we chatted nonstop about people and architecture and random bits of news or trivia that had sparked our imagination or curiosity or disgust.